baobabsoluciones/cornflow-dags-public/README.rst

 5. a `test_cases` function that returns a list of dictionaries.

 In its most minimalistic form: an app constitutes one dag file that contains all of this.
 In the following lines we will explain each of these concepts while using the graph-coloring example dag.
+This example can be found in the `DAG/graph_coloring` directory.

 The solver
 ------------